Different Types of Enamel Pin Backings March 09, 2017 17:02 1 Comment

 Butterfly pin backings are generally available in either gold or silver.

-Rubber pin backings are available in black and yellow.
+Rubber pin backings are available in black, green, blue, pink, and orange.

 Locking pin backings, also referred to as 'button' backs, offer the best of both butterfly and rubber backs.
 They're made of strong metal that won't loosen over time, so these are the best form of 'pinsurance' you can buy for your most expensive and favorite pins.
 Locking pin backs are also very comfortable because of their smooth design, so these won't poke you like butterfly backs will.